dcsoft-yyf/JIEJIE.NET/README.md

 And remove the embeded resource "SampleWinApp.frmMain.resources". after do these, new code is very difficulty to crack.

    Additional,If software is design for globalization with multiple UI language,The software will include specify UI language resource dll files.My tools will prompt operator to select a UI language and merge UI language resource data to IL code .and remove embeded .resources file.
 This will provide a more fast lanuch speed and without UI language resouce dll.
-   My also can change the resource package class code.For example, This is a resource package class code:
+<br/>My tool also can change the resource package class code.
+<br/>For example, This is a resource package class code:
 ```C#
 [GeneratedCode("System.Resources.Tools.StronglyTypedResourceBuilder", "15.0.0.0")]
 [DebuggerNonUserCode]